For more than 40 years, New Hampshire Legal Assistance has provided civil legal services for low-income and elderly New Hampshire residents.

 Throughout our history, NHLA has worked with two goals in mind: serving as a community law office for low-income people, and providing a strong and skillful voice for systemic change to remove economic and social barriers to their full participation in the life of our healthy and prosperous state.

-To determine your eligibility for services, we encourage you to call the New Hampshire Legal Assistance local branch office nearest you, or visit www.nhlegalaid.org.
+To determine your eligibility for services, we encourage you to complete the online application at www.nhlegalaid.org.

 Our legal services tend to fall into several categories.
 For more information about our work in each category, visit the following pages:

 - Public Benefits: The Benefits Project helps individuals obtain the assistance they need to stabilize their income and move toward self-sufficiency.
 Advocates help persons with disabilities obtain Social Security disability (SSDI), Supplemental Security Income (SSI), and Assistance to the Permanently and Temporarily Disabled (APTD) benefits and access to health care through Medicare and Medicaid.
 The Project also works for improvements in the APTD/Medicaid system.

 - Domestic Violence: The Domestic Violence Advocacy Project represents victims and survivors of domestic abuse in domestic violence restraining order hearings, and divorce and parenting/custody cases.